Celiac Disease and the alcohol buzz

 The dense cloud of tiny fragments from the comet hung in the atmosphere and the stratosphere for many years, and at first virtually none of the sun's light reached ground level.
 Gradually, some of the larger particles fell out, leaving a thick haze, but by that time most of the smaller plant life like grasses were dead.
 Even the leaves of trees were turning yellow and falling to the ground, and many herbivores were starving to death.

 The ring of monumental constructions were clustered near the highest point on a hill or small mountain that is known to the Turks as Gobekli Tepe, or "Potbellied Hill".
-As each temple or observatory was built, the previous one was filled in, and more dirt was piled on top, possibly to prevent occupation of the old site by another team of observers.
-In other words, those who operated the new site considered that they still the owners of the site.
-This was akin to villagers continuing to claim ownership of a village site after they had abandoned it.
+As each temple was built, the previous one was filled in, possibly because the old temple was considered outdated or obsolete in some way.
+The only way to completely get rid of old ideas (and old views of the sky) as embodied in the temple's construction and carvings was to get a fresh start.

 Filling in and covering over the monuments created a mound where the old monument had been.
 The total of the filled-in constructions formed a circular mound with a depression in its center which looked like a navel on top of the mountain, and that was the origin of the name, "Gobekli Tepe".